During the COVID-19 pandemic, all therapy services will be conducted either online through the Zoom video platform or by phone.

 How do we live out these disconnections?
 In repeated patterns of friction with people at work and in our love lives; in feelings of loneliness and shyness, anxiety and depression, moodiness and confusion; in recurrent experiences of falling or fragmenting; in longstanding feelings of being a fraud.
 Since the meaning of these experiences is out of awareness, even strong personal will power, the advice of friends, family, and self-help books may fail to bring relief and the ability to make satisfying changes.
 Feeling stuck and miserable can cloud many areas of life.

 This may be your first time considering talking with a therapist, or perhaps you are coming back to psychotherapy to work on something new.
-Some of the approaches and points of view I’ve used and developed over 17 years of practice have given me an understanding of the ways in which our habits of the heart and of the mind become automatic.
+Some of the approaches and points of view I’ve used and developed over 19 years of practice along with my own lived experience have given me an understanding of the ways in which our habits of the heart and of the mind may become automatic.
+Without another mind to discover and reflect with, these remain invisible obstacles.
 It takes tremendous energy to become aware of how they keep us tied up and in pain, unsatisfied in our intimate relationships, at work and in our studies, frozen when time is passing.